TikTok Shop Shipping Changes: What U.S. Sellers Need to Know

 • Review their current fulfillment and shipping workflows

-• Ensure warehouse teams understand TikTok-specific handoff rules
+• Ensure warehouse teams can adapt to carrier-specific handoff rules

 Final Takeaway

-If TikTok Shop is a meaningful sales channel, understanding these shipping requirements is now essential.
+If TikTok Shop is a meaningful sales channel, understanding how these logistics models work even in a proposed state is increasingly important.

 SHARE THIS ARTICLE: